Hurricane Matthew, 2016

 thinking" to consulting clients.
 Please visit my web site at

 Students of The Florida Space Institute, Course EGN-2930 Space Science &

 Technology, pose behind the Space Shuttle Columbia in the Vehicle

-Assmebly Building.
+Assmebly Building in a 1999 photo.
 (Yes, I'm in there.
 And that's not white hair;

 I live in Florida, so it's sunbleached!)

 Then there's the old Frequently Asked Questions page.
 In it, I answered questions about

 when, and where to view launches of Space Shuttles from the Kennedy